“Holy Pinterest!” That’s what I thought when I recognized all the Pinterest fails I’d made in my attempt to improve my social media marketing.

 Honestly, I’d spent so much time sitting and staring at my computer, wondering what I should be doing.
 I’d read about the Pinterest platform, avoided a few Pinterest fails from others, and randomly pinned some pins to see what happened.
 Well, let me tell you… not much.

-Well, obviously, waiting doesn’t make things happen.
+Well, obviously, waiting wasn’t working.
 So, I started pinning more and spending more time on creating my content, but I still didn’t fully understand the point of all this work.
-Many moons later, the sun did finally make it’s appearance (but what a waste of time).
-Pinterest fails galore!

 NOTE: As of yet, Pinterest only allows you to link to your personal profile and not your Facebook business group or page.
 If you have lots of friends who are interested in your business and you want to bring them into your Pinterest account, then perhaps this would work for you.

 I started out connected to my personal Facebook but disconnected it once I figured out what was happening: I was overwhelmed with the pinning activity of my personal friends on Facebook!